casprice/motor-control/README.md

 ---
 ## Overview
 This repository contains the code for testing the motor control on the [Robotic Planetary Explorer](https://www.ucsdarclab.com/nasarobot) for UCSD Advanced Robotics and Controls Lab.
 This project is in direct collaboration with the Caltech-NASA Jet Propulsion Laboratory (Robotic Vehicles and Manipulators Group).

-This project uses Beaglebone Blacks as embedded systems, each of which control 3 ESCON Module 50/5 motor drivers
+This project uses Beaglebone Blacks as embedded systems, each of which control 3 ESCON Module 50/5 motor drivers.
+Motor #1 controls the Archimedes screw body of the robotic snake, and Motors #2 and #3 control the U-joint.

+Author: Casey Price
+Principal Investigator: Michael Yip

 ----
 ## Setting Up